Visit the Pont d’Avignon

 How did the Pont d’Avignon break?

 Heavy flooding of the Rhône in 1603 destroyed the first arch, and 3 others collapsed 2 years later for the same reason.
 Repairs began in 1628, but the plague epidemic then raging in the country meant that the bridge was not viable again until 1633.
 It took only 2 months for the Rhône to destroy 2 arches again, but the city could no longer afford the many repairs and maintenance work required on the Avignon bridge.
-So it has remained as you see it today.
+So it has remained as you see it today long with the Saint Nicholas Chapel sits.

-According to legend, it was a young shepherd from the Vivarais region named Bénezet who received the heavenly order to build a bridge in Avignon.
+According to legend, it was a young shepherd from the Vivarais region named Bénezet who received the heavenly order to build a bridge in Avignon on the Rhône River.

-In fact, although the real name of the Pont d’Avignon is the Pont Bénezet le jeune berger, its construction, which took several centuries to complete, began in 1177.
-It was a complicated construction project, built on a bed of pebbles, which turned into a permanent building site.
-At the time, it was 900 metres long, 4 metres wide and had 22 arches.
-It played a vital role in controlling river traffic and linking Villeneuve to the city of Avignon (boat crossings were often dangerous), and it became essential to the papal court when it moved into the Popes’ Palace.
+In fact, although the real name of the famous Pont d’Avignon is the Pont Bénezet le jeune berger, its construction, which took several centuries to complete, began in 1177.
+It was a complicated construction project, this roman bridge built on a bed of pebbles, which turned into a permanent building site.
+At the time, the original bridge was 900 metres long, 4 metres wide and had twenty two arches before arch collapsed one by one.
+It played a vital role in controlling river traffic in the Middle Ages, the bridge spanned the Rhône between Avignon and Villeneuve-lès-Avignon (boat crossings were often dangerous), and it became essential to the papal court when it moved into the Popes’ Palace.
 But climatic changes in the 15th century and afterwards altered the hydrology of the Rhône, making it more powerful and more devastating, with heavy floods accumulating over the centuries.
 Despite the will and courage of the people of Avignon, the project had to be abandoned for lack of funds in the 17th century.
-Louis XIV was one of the last people to cross the Pont d’Avignon, and despite his attachment to the building, which he wanted to own, he refused to pay for its reconstruction, as did those who followed in his footsteps.
+Louis XIV was one of the last people to cross the Pont d’Avignon, and despite his attachment to the building, which he wanted to own, he refused to pay for the reconstruction of the historic site, as did those who followed in his footsteps.
+Saint Nicholas Chapel sits on a pier between the second and third arches, it now has only four arches left in the Rhone river.

 200 audioguided tours for cities all around the world